-Flying Multirotors and FPV is very addictive but, with the winter cold settling in and the days growing shorter, when exactly do we have the time to fly our toys?
+Flying Multirotors and FPV is very addictive, but with the cold winter settling in and the days growing shorter, when exactly do we have the time to fly our toys?
 How does flying at night sound?

-FPV Camera For Night Flying
+FPV Cameras For Night Flying

-Enhance Low Light Visibility, Yet Remain Stealth
+Enhance Low Light Visibility

 We can improve visibility in dark environment by adding a flashlight to the quadcopter, but that will take away the quiet pleasures of flying at night.
 Not only will your multirotor look like an UFO but you will also blind anyone that gets in front of your quad – including yourself if you are flying LOS.

 The best option I found so far was a 48 IR LED illuminator for around £8 (US$12), I’m sure you can find these even cheaper if you can be bothered to look.
-And while the full thing is quite heavy you can disassemble it completely and use the LED board only, for a whopping total weight of 17g.

 If you don’t have a GoPro mount, try this way provided by Konrad Stepanajtys.
 He basically mounted the LED panel on a cardboard box, which then goes on top of the quad.